CLINICAL TOOLS

 (Copyright ©1993 Children's Dermatology Life Quality Index.
 M., S. Lewis-Jones, A., Y. Finlay.
 June 1993 Illustrations ©Media Resources Centre, UWCM.
 Dec 1996).

-For more comprehensive information on these tools from a Canadian Source, please click here and explore appendix four (pages 117-124).
-For access to these tools please click here and navigate the website to respective categories.
+For more comprehensive information on these tools from a Canadian source, please click here and explore appendix four (pages 118-123).
+For information and direct access to these tools, please click here and navigate the website.